-Get Tips on the Best Way to Contact ebay Members
+What's the Best Way to Contact eBay Members?

 Perhaps a transaction went awry, leaving one or both parties unsatisfied.
 Or, a buyer may want to ask a seller about a listing before buying.
 Buyers may also have questions about an item they purchased.

 A seller may also want to ask a buyer about nonpayment.
-Or, a seller may want to inform a buyer about a shipment status or other transaction details.
+Or, a seller may wish to inform a buyer about a shipment status or other transaction details.

 Every eBay member knows that eBay collects personal information, including a phone number, email address, and mailing address when they join the eBay community.
 It's only natural, therefore, to assume that you can use one or more of these methods to contact trading partners or potential trading partners.

 And, while you can certainly contact other members, there are limits and caveats that you should know before deciding to make contact with someone.
 Before reaching out to other eBay members, here are the fundamental limitations and caveats to be aware of: